Nipple piercing

 A nipple piercing is a type of body piercing, centered usually at the base of the nipple.
 It can be pierced at any angle but is usually done horizontally or, less often, vertically.
 It is also possible to place multiple piercings on top of one another.

 History

 The first reported example of pierced nipples occurred at the court of Isabeau of Bavaria (1370 to 1435), queen consort of France.

-The perforation of the nipple to apply jewelry has been practiced by various people throughout history.
+The piercing of nipples to attach jewelry has been practiced by various people throughout history.
 Male nipple piercing was reported to be done by the Karankawa Native Americans.
 Female nipple piercing is practiced by the Kabyle people in Algeria.

 In the western world it potentially dates back to the 14th century.
 The anthropologist Hans Peter Duerr traces the earliest known practice of female nipple piercing as a fashion statement to the Court of Isabeau of Bavaria (1370 to 1435), queen consort of France, quoting Eduard Fuchs he describes that: